ShahAliRam/Visual-Question-Answering/README.md

 ## Implementation Details

-- Fine-tuned VILT for image feature extraction and question analysis.
+- Fine-tuned VILT for image feature extraction and question analysis on the dandelin/vilt-b32-mlm dataset available of HuggingFace.
-- Transparency and accountability in AI-driven decision-making.

-## Installation & Setup

 ### Prerequisites

 - Python 3.8+